14.3: The Flux Control Coefficient

 \end{equation}

 The fluxes were measured for lactate production using 13C-labeled lactate to get the absolute lactate concentration.
 Fluxes were then measured by changes in 13C-lactate production with time.
-The FCC of each enzyme could be calculated using these data and the selective inhibition by small drugs of each step in glycolysis to effectively alter the "concentration/activity of the enzyme".
+The FCC of each enzyme could be calculated using these data and the selective inhibition by small drugs of each step in glycolysis to alter the "concentration/activity of the enzyme".
 The results are shown in Figure \(\PageIndex{4}\) below.

 The left-hand side of Figure 4 shows that two of the key enzymes that are thermodynamically favored in glycolysis, PFK (phosphofructokinase) and HK (hexokinase), both driven by ATP hydrolysis, have essentially negative flux coefficients, so they are NOT key in driving flux toward lactate.
 Only one enzyme, GAPDH, is characterized by a positive flux coefficient.
 (Remember, we are talking about flux coefficients, not the Warburg effect factor W.)